Cosmology with Supernova Encore in the lensing cluster MACS J0138$-$2155 -- Spectroscopy with MUSE

-The two Lyman-$\alpha$ sources are at $z=3.152$ and $3.420$ and were identified from scanning the MUSE cube, as they lack a clear photometric counterpart in \textit{HST} and \textit{JWST} data.
-They are included in the SL model by Ertl et al. (in prep.) as Systems 5 and 6.
+The two Lyman-$\alpha$ sources are at $z=3.152$ and $3.420$ and were identified from scanning the MUSE cube, as they lack a clear photometric counterpart in \textit{Hubble} Space Telescope (HST) and JWST data.
+They are included in the SL model by \cite{ertl25} as Systems 5 and 6.
 The position of the emission line sources can also be inferred on the basis of the MUSE surface brightness at the corresponding wavelength, which we show in Fig.~\ref{fig:muse_sources} for the newly identified lensed systems.
 In Fig. \ref{fig:multiple_image_spectra}, instead, we show the MUSE spectra of the secure ($\rm QF =3$), marking the spectral emission or absorption features used for their identification and confirmation.
 Finally, we identify an arc-like region (ID\textsubscript{MUSE}=1755) lensed by a cluster member (ID\textsubscript{MUSE}=1631).
 We extracted its spectrum from an arc-shaped aperture, to avoid contamination from the nearby member, and measured a likely (QF=2) redshift $z=1.945$.
-Given that its value is not secure, the redshift is not used as a constraint in the 'gold' sample of lensed images for SL models.
+Given that its value is not secure, the redshift is not used as a constraint in the `gold' sample of lensed images for SL models.